 As I’ve grown and my grandfather has since passed away, you can still find me picking up trash on nature trails and observing nature from afar.
 I still save turtles crossing the road and I cry even harder when now when I watch documentaries about how our environment is losing its battle to survive.

 Recently, Tim and I joined friends on a trip to Weeki Wachee Springs for a day of kayaking and old Florida feels.
+While the choice was between Silver Springs and Weeki Wachee, with Sam and Olivia being in Tampa though the choice was easy.
 We had amazing time and the day was perfect!
 But the part that sticks out most to me, was a chance encounter with an adorable little guy who decided to jump into my kayak.

 So, about this heart breaking raccoon… we had heard other kayakers mention a raccoon incident when we stopped to jump from a swing.
 I didn’t think much of it since we were after all going down a river in the middle of old Florida surrounded by wildlife.
 By this point too we had also seen a manatee and her adorably tiny baby!!!
 So, to have someone say something about a raccoon didn’t seem too far out of the ordinary.
 Fast forward a few more turns around the river bend and on a branched hanging over the water was my raccoon friend to be made.